 Don’t expect to find toilet paper or soap or even sinks in some of these ‘touristic’ spots, though.
 So, it’s advisable to carry your own paper at all times.
 By now, it’s also obvious that all that ecologically-correct training involved in properly drying your hands, mentioned above, may be of little use while in China.
 This vacations are starting to get on our nerves.

 THE OTHER SQUATTING

-As any discriminative world traveler, you’re also well versed in the big-city phenomenon of squatters.
+As any expert on global travel, you’re also well versed in the big-city phenomenon of squatters.
 You know, those pioneers who occupy, fix and turn habitable abandoned buildings, only to be evicted by the police when the area’s real estate market gets hot, and the neighborhood becomes fashionable.
 Well, you may forget all you think you know about it too.

 If you’re traveling to Asia and Africa, for example, you’ll soon be painfully familiar with another time of squatting, the one exercised at the toilet.
 Don’t worry, we’re not about to get graphic here.
 But we need to point you to the right direction, for such an information may prove extremely vital, once you’re out there and need to go, badly.

 Of course, you should know before you board a plane, what kind of experiences with which you’re about to enrich your limited worldview.
 But some unprepared vacationers fail to do their homework, and choose to learn instead about the trendy nightclubs and the local drug culture, all the while neglecting the simple facts of life.

 Again, it’d be a mistake to think that in hot, humid weather countries people should be in any way lax with their personal hygiene.
 In fact, we never cease to be amazed by what we observe in the jungle of our office work, for example, and what goes one after dark in some of the most exclusive and expensive neighborhoods this side of the income divide.